 Harry Thorndike died in April of 1938.
 Lucy Thorndike continued to live at 175 Marlborough until her death in June of 1967.

-In February of 1968, Leo T. Hart, trustee of the 175 Marlboro Trust, acquired 175 Marlborough.
-In January of 1968 (prior to the date of his purchase), he filed for (and subsequently received) permission to convert the property from a single-family dwelling into seven apartments.
+In January of 1968, prior to taking title to the property, Leo Hart filed for (and subsequently received) permission to convert the property from a single-family dwelling into seven apartments.

-In December of 1977, John V. O’Neil, trustee of the 175 Marlboro Street Trust, purchased 175 Marlborough from Leo T. Hart.
-In May of 1978, he filed for (and subsequently received) permission to reduce the number of apartments from seven to five, and that same month he converted the apartments into five condominiums
+On December 22, 1977, 175 Marlborough was acquired from Leo Hart, remaining trustee of the One Seventy Five Marlboro Trust, by John V. O’Neil, trustee of the 175 Marlboro Street Realty Trust.
+In May of 1978, he filed for (and subsequently received) permission to reduce the number of apartments from seven to five.